Disla-Novo/Dimidium_Bellerophon/frontend_reference.md

 ---

-## Questions?
+## Questions & Brainstorming

-If you have questions about the frontend architecture, need help with a UI change, or want to add a new feature, open a GitHub issue with the `question` tag.
+Have a question about the architecture, want to propose a UI change, or just want to chat about a new feature?
+Please use our **[GitHub Discussions](https://github.com/Juli132/Dimidium_Bellerophon/discussions)** page.

+*Use the **Issues** tab only for reporting confirmed bugs or tracking specific, actionable development tasks.*

 Thank you for helping improve the Dimidium frontend!